Polo in the Park Polo in the Park

 London's packed with things to do, from world-class galleries and pop-up exhibitions to street food markets, gigs, and late-night openings.
 Whether you're chasing the next big food event or want something a bit more low-key, there's always something happening somewhere.
 Here are the best things to do in London this weekend.
 Check back each week for a fresh round of highlights.

-1. The hottest spot of the week
+1. The hottest opening of the week

 1. 1